paullutkus/LArTPC-VQVAE/analysis/ssnet/README.md

 ## Weights

-`ssnet.iclr2021.simdl.checkpoint.run3.18000th.tar`: this was used for the simdl workshop.
+`ssnet.dlpdataset.forSimDL2021.tar`: this was used for the simdl workshop.
+Copy of the weights can be found on Zenodo.
 It was trained on the deeplearnphysics multi-particle semantic segmentation public data set.
 Trained with data augmentation.
 Pixel values were clamped from [0,500).
 These values were then map between [0,10).